Dumplings, vendors and patrons at the Sunday Night Market in Chiang Mai, Thailand

 After spending the majority of the last year in Spanish speaking countries, the ability to function in the local tongue was taken for granted.
 Now, in the former Siam, since my arsenal of Thai words is close to non existent, I mindfully realize that language ability is a big benefit.

-Crickets, grasshoppers and other insects for sale at the Sunday Night Market in Chiang Mai.
+Crickets, grasshoppers and other insects, Sunday Night Market, Chiang Mai, Thailand.

 10 Food-Related Thai Words & How to Remember Them